yuchen2199/yuchen2199.github.io/_pages/about.md

 Research Interests
 ------
 During my undergraduate years, I was widely involved in several AI-related topics such as humanoid robot (RoboCup), wearable navigation device for blind people, intelligent car, and machine game.
 Currently, I am more focused on computer vision research, especially on scene understanding for autonomous driving, including driver attention prediction, pedestrian intention prediction, traffic interaction, traffic scene graph, and so on.
 Meanwhile, I also pay attention to human-object interaction, scene graph generation, video understanding, and other tasks of natural scene understanding.
-I am looking forward to make research with both academic and commercial value.
+I look forward to making research with both academic and commercial value.

 News
 ------